johnbean393/STUWIRELESS-Login/README.md

 # Usage

-Launch the app, enter your login credentials, and hit save.
-The app will log you into the STUWIRELESS network when your Mac wakes from sleep.
+Launch the app, then enter your login credentials.
+The app will automatically log you into the STUWIRELESS network when your Mac wakes from sleep.